-- love and understand the importance of the church of Jesus Christ; - appreciate ministry philosophies and core values which are consistent with biblical directives: - know about the diversity of specialized pastoral roles and ministry responsibilities, within a variety of Christian denominations; - understand well-known church health/growth principles and practices; - have the passion, excitement and confidence to lead or be part of a church planting team; - have the skills needed to exegete a local community, and thus design culturally relevant and effective outreach/evangelism strategies; - be able to design effective discipleship and healthy congregational care ministries; - have a conviction to model and raise up passionate, Spirit-filled, life-long followers of Jesus Christ;
+- love and understand the importance of the church of Jesus Christ; - develop effective ministry philosophies and core values which are consistent with biblical directives; - be acquainted with the diversity of specialized pastoral roles and ministry responsibilities, within a variety of Christian denominations; - understand well-known church health/growth principles and practices; - have the passion, excitement and confidence to lead culturally relevant and effective ministries; - have the skills needed to exegete a local community, and thus design culturally relevant and productive outreach/evangelism strategies; - be able to design effective discipleship and healthy congregational care ministries; - have a conviction to model and raise up passionate, Spirit-filled, life-long followers of Jesus Christ;

-understand the need for vision-casting, teambuilding, communication, leadership, and people-skills.
+• understand the need for excellent visioncasting, team-building, communication, leadership, and people-skills.

 The Pastoral Ministry major is built on the B.A.
-(Ministry) core, plus the following courses:
+(Ministry) core requirements and includes the following courses:

 Credits

 General Education

 Church History 3

 (meets history requirement)

 Denominational History & Policy 1.5

 (focuses on student's own denomination)

 Basic Music Theory 3

 Introduction to Counselling 3

 World Religions or Worldview 3

-Bible & Theology

-Theology of Worship 3
+Bible & Theology Theology of Worship Ministry 3

-Ministry

 Church Health, Growth & Leadership 3

 Expository Preaching 3

 Empowering & Equipping Lay Ministry 3

 Introduction to Compassion Ministry 3

 Pastoral Ministry 3

 Total Credit Hours 120

-Worship Leading
+Worship Arts

-The Worship Leading major and minor are designed to prepare worship leaders with servant hearts, increased music skills, theological understanding, and a biblical philosophy of worship for effective service in the local church and beyond.
+The Worship Arts major and minor are designed to prepare worship leaders with servant hearts, increased music skills, theological understanding, and a biblical philosophy of worship for effective service in the local church and beyond.
 The programs include basic education in music studies, both practical and theoretical.
 In addition, students will benefit from a well-rounded foundation in general studies and as well as in ministry training.

-The purpose of the Worship Leading minor is to provide students the opportunity to add some worship leading training to their overall ministry preparation.
+The purpose of the Worship Arts minor is to provide students the opportunity to add some worship leading training to their overall ministry preparation.